ctrlaltdeleon/infinitygauntlet/how-to/how-to-invest.md

 - Having a core routine provides your skin with all the necessary steps to keep it clean, healthy, and protected.
 - Whether you’re looking for a minimalist routine or an extensive routine, this is the place to start!

+- If it's good enough to screenshot, it's time to sell.

 ## 2: Understanding Your Skin Type

 - There are 5 types of skin types: